EVORA-project/evora-ontology/models/docs/CommonName.md

 name: CommonName
 description: Vernacular name that is the name used in everyday language to refer to something like an organism or group of organisms.
-This name is typically easier to remember and pronounce compared to the scientific or technical name
+This name is typically easier to remember and pronounce compared to the scientific or technical name.
 title: Common name
 from_schema: https://w3id.org/evorao/
 exact_mappings: